 All business clients must provide Sylvie's with their VAT number (if applicable) in due time and check their invoices for correctness.
 As soon as an auction closes, Sylvie's will no longer draw up invoices for you.

 All payment transactions take place in Euros.

 The lots purchased must be paid for within 7 days after the auction.

 Delivery or collection of the wines can only take place after receipt of payment.
 Payment is possible in cash, with a bank card, by bank transfer, via VISA or MasterCard.
 Payment in cash is possible up to €3000,00 per auction transaction.
 Payment in cash is only possible in Antwerp in order to ensure the safety of our drivers.

 Bank charges are always the responsibility of the buyer.
 If Sylvie's must charge your credit card from Antwerp, a processing fee of 1.5% will be charged.

 For the bidders using the App, if your payment has not been received (in full) in the 2nd week after the auction, you have tacitly authorized Sylvie's to charge your credit card.
-This charge will be made by Stripe from the second week after the auction, as many times as is necessary to collect the invoice amount of your purchase.
+This charge can be made by Stripe from the second week after the auction, as many times as is necessary to collect the invoice amount of your purchase.